viklund/courses/ngsintro/1604/labs/resequencing-analysis.md

 mkdir ~/glob/gatk
 ```

+##Running commands
+Throughout the exercises, we will illustrate commands on the format
+command <parameter1> <parameter2> etc
-Throughout the exercises, we will us a common convention that "&lt;parameter&gt;" (or &lt;inputfile&gt;, &lt;outputfile&gt;, &lt;your directory&gt;, etc.) means "insert your parameter here" (e.g.input file, output file, directory, etc.)", never that you should literally type "&lt;parameter&gt;" into the computer.
+We follow a common convention that "&lt;parameter&gt;" (or &lt;inputfile&gt;, &lt;outputfile&gt;, &lt;your directory&gt;, etc.) in the instructions means that you should insert your parameter in this space (e.g.input file, output file, directory, etc.)", never that you should literally type "&lt;parameter&gt;" into the computer.
 If you don't know what you should be replacing this with, ask.
 We do this for two reasons.
 First, as you all work, not everyone will create files with exactly the same names, so there is no way to make standard instructions for everyone.
 Second, you need to learn how to figure out what goes into these spaces.
+Usually, if you type a command without input parameters the documentation of the tool including possible input parameters will be displayed on the screen.

 That brings us to copying and pasting.
 It is possible to copy some of the commands out of this wiki and paste them into your terminal and make them work.